A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: AE event identification in time-series signals

-Having the AE events grouped in this way provides an organised benchmark from which one can proceed with the analysis.
-For example, only events from \say{Group 2} can be considered for extracting their individual features, such as amplitude, rise-time and energy (among others).
-This approach significantly reduces the dimensionality of the original dataset and encodes most of the information needed to diagnose the state of the structure or machine being monitored \cite{Farrar2013}.
+One of the advantages of having the AE events grouped in this way is that it provides an organised framework from which one can proceed with the analysis.
+For example, only events from Group $2$ could be considered for extracting their remaining features, such as amplitude, rise-time and energy (among others).
+This approach significantly reduces the dimensionality of the original dataset and encodes most of the information needed to diagnose the state of the structure or machine being monitored~\cite{Farrar2013}.
 An emerging defect should affect these features to some extent, giving an anomaly detector an indication that the system has deviated from normal conditions.
 Alternatively, a new group could develop as damage becomes more prevalent, and one could then query this new component and decide whether it arises from further damage.
 The nature of the DP-PPM in this context could allow for an online monitoring without having to initiate a new training period.

-In the case of not overlapping the sliding window, some sections may indicate a high likelihood of there being an event, even when no clear excitation exists (or vice-versa).
-This effect can be observed in Figure \ref{fig:no_overlap}, where an arbitrary event from Figure \ref{fig:dppmm_results_150rpm_5kN} was singled out for this demonstration.
-In this scenario, a window length of $n=200$ with an overlap of $87.5\%$ was used.
-The results show that the section preceding the actual event is assigned to \say{Group 1}.
-Most of this section is in fact attributed to noise, but an initial portion of the event is captured at the end-edge of the window.
-On average, the number of counts decreases because of this window \say{offset}, misleading the model into assigning this section incorrectly.
-It would have been better for the model to assign this section to \say{Group 2}, so that no information of the actual event was lost.

-This undesired effect is a consequence of using a fixed window size moving through the signal without overlapping.
-Iterating the model by varying the offset of the sliding window allows for all existing events to be, at least once, somewhat aligned to the window.
-By overlapping the sliding window, the assignment likelihood can be evaluated for each constructed dataset and then averaged to decide upon the component associated with each section.

-The results of averaging the likelihoods after overlapping the sliding window for count extraction can be seen in Figure \ref{fig:78_overlap}.
-Following this approach makes the model more robust to the window length, provided that the overlapped portion, $N_w$, is large enough, and that the window slides in steps of length ($1-N_w$).